sous-chefs/ntp/README.md

   - Boolean.
 Defaults to 10 (ntp default).
 Specify the maximum poll intervals for NTP messages, in seconds to the power of two.

 * `ntp['server']['prefer']` (applies to NTP Servers and Clients)
   - String.
-No Default.
+Defaults to emtpy string.
 The server from `ntp['servers']` to prefer getting the time from.

 * `ntp['server']['use_iburst']` (applies to NTP Servers and Clients)
   - Boolean.
 Defaults to true.
 Enables iburst in server declaration.